e-corp-sam-sepiol/spacenode/docs/walkthrough-rpi-zero.md

 -----------------------------------------

 #### Check hosting status
-This command should reflect a working host after about a half an hour if you have properly port forwarded, using canyouseeme.org to confirm the port has been opened.
+This command should reflect a working host after about a half an hour if you have properly port forwarded, using canyouseeme.org to confirm the port has been opened
 ```
 ./hsc host
 ```